jupyter-on-openshift/lab-jupyter-notebooks-01/README.md

   --param APPLICATION_NAME=lab-jupyter-notebooks-01
 ```

-This will deploy an instance of the user environment as a standalone deployment.
+This will deploy an instance of the workshop environment as a standalone deployment.
 The name of the deployment will by default be `lab-jupyter-notebooks-01`.

 To determine the hostname assigned to the route which you need to use in the URL to access the workshop, run: